eliona-smart-building-assistant/electricity-maps-app/USER_GUIDE.md

 4. Save the asset configuration
 5. Refresh the page to verify the app has correctly identified the zone

-The asset will then be populated with electricity grid data including:
+The asset will then be populated with electricity grid data:

 | Attribute | Description | Unit |
 |-----------|-------------|------|